-Departmental Seminar: Shape from shading in nature: Writing systems, text experience and instruction in reading acquisition
+Departmental Seminar: Writing systems, text experience and instruction in reading acquisition

 Professor Kathy Rastle (Royal Holloway, University of London)